ADOzog/go-port-scan/README.md

 # go-port-scan
 A simple port scanner written in go.

 My first goal is to be establishing a TCP connection with a go program.
-Then I will extend that over multiple ports and allow user input to determine what ports to scan.
+Completed on (11-21-24) Then I will extend that over multiple ports and allow user input to determine what ports to scan.
 Finally I want to use concurrency to make it faster.